Cook, Learn, and Share to Fight Hunger.

 Often mistaken for its bolder cousin, oregano, marjoram offers a sweeter, more delicate flavor profile with delightful floral and subtle citrus notes.
 This aromatic herb is a staple in Mediterranean cuisine, adding warmth and complexity to a variety of dishes.

-The Flavor Profile: Sweet, Floral, and Woodsy
+The Flavor Profile of Marjoram: Sweet, Floral, and Woodsy

 Marjoram boasts a milder flavor than oregano, with a distinct sweetness reminiscent of pine and citrus.
 Underlying these brighter notes is a subtle woodsy, almost peppery warmth.
 This complex flavor makes marjoram incredibly versatile, as it adds sweetness without becoming overpowering.